reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-Implement an optimistic reducer function that responds to these commands to update the corresponding slice of the Redux state:
+Implement an optimistic reducer function that responds to these actions to update the corresponding slice of the Redux state:

 **client/reducers/optimistic_shopping_lists.js:**